big, dumb plane. WHOLE new world.

 — A roofer who used to play guitar in a band.
 He’s sort of a brute but with some sincerity.
 He can bring the bash.

 — A bin man who can make damn near anything by hand.
-He’s sunny; smooth but with bite.
+He’s sunny, smooth but with bite.
 He connects with anyone.

 — Teen.
-Housekeeper at “The Wild Horse.”
+A housekeeper at “The Wild Horse.”
 She’s in her bad attitude phase.

 — 70s.
 Runs a small, city newspaper.
 She’s luminous; she has a killer smile.